 Getting to Pakse by boat is offered by many travel agencies in Champasak – a private charter costs about $250 which can be shared among 6 people with luggage.

 Pakse is serviced by 2 bus companies, which carry local traffic to the north and the south.
-VIP buses traveling between Pakse and Vientiane operate from the Champasak Plaza Shopping Center.
+VIP buses travelling between Pakse and Vientiane operate from the Champasak Plaza Shopping Centre.
 The bus fare varies depending on the mode of purchase – it’s cheaper to buy it from the counter than through a travel agency.
 The journey takes about 10 hours.